 Widgets in Axure RP are organized into libraries, which you can access in the Libraries pane.
-Axure RP comes with three widget libraries pre-installed — Default, Flow, and Icons — but you can also install additional libraries and even create your own.
+Axure RP comes with three widget libraries pre-installed — Default, Flow, Icons, and Sample UI Patterns — but you can also install additional libraries and even create your own.

 There are many different custom widget libraries available for free download or for purchase from the Axure user community.
 You can browse through them in the Community section of our website at www.axure.com/community/widget-libraries.